DesenTao/baty.net-hugo/content/post/2019/cant-leave-devonthink.md

 What if I want to take notes about a document?
 In DTP I just add an annotation and type as much as I want.
 Finder comments aren't nearly as flexible or accessible.

 You see what I mean?
-For something as simple as a "glorified Finder", DEVONthink sure brings a lot of power to the process of capturing, managing, and finding information.
+For something as simple as a "glorified file manager", DEVONthink sure brings a lot of power to the process of capturing, managing, and finding information.

 I just bought the [upgrade to version 3](https://www.devontechnologies.com/apps/devonthink/new) and I'll be spending time today bringing everything back in (which, of course, DTP also makes easy work of).